ADalichuk/HAP-NodeJS/README.md

 Users can define their own accessories in: accessories/[name]_accessory.js files, where [name] is a short description of the accessory.
 All defined accessories get loaded on server start.
 You can define accessories using an object literal notation (see [Fan_accessory.js](accessories/Fan_accessory.js) for an example) or you can use the API (see below).

-You can use the folloing command to start the HAP Server in Bridged mode:
+You can use the following command to start the HAP Server in Bridged mode:

 ```sh
 node BridgedCore.js